 Thuram is the son of France legend Lilian Thuram.
-The most capped player in the history of the Les Bleus, his father won the 1998 World Cup and UEFA Euro 2000 as part of a career that saw him regarded as one of the best defenders of his generation.
+The most capped player in the history of Les Bleus, his father won the 1998 World Cup and UEFA Euro 2000 as part of a career that saw him regarded as one of the best defenders of his generation.
 It’s a large shadow to step out of, but Marcus began to do so in January 2019 when he made headlines in the Coupe de la Ligue quarter-final.
 Minutes after he missed a penalty against Paris Saint-Germain, Guingamp fell behind.
 But Thuram was unperturbed and stepped up from the spot again in the 93rd minute to inflict PSG’s first defeat in the competition over six years.
 Guingamp went on to reach the final of the tournament but were beaten on penalties by Strasbourg.

-He has also featured in three international torments for France at youth level.
+He has also featured in three international tournaments for France at youth level.
 He played eight matches across the UEFA European Under-19 Championship in 2015 and 2016, lifting the trophy in the latter edition.
 He then competed at the FIFA U-20 World Cup in 2017, scoring one goal in his four appearances before featuring at the European Under-21 Championship in 2019.

 Plays a bit like: Anthony Martial